gsoft-inc/wl-squide/docs/guides/add-authentication.md

 # Add authentication

 Most of our applications (if not all) will eventually require the user to authenticate.
-To support that, `@squide` [Runtime](/references/runtime/runtime-class.md) class accepts a [sessionAccessor](/references/fakes/SessionManager.md#integrate-with-a-runtime-instance) function that is made available to every module of the application once the registration flow is completed.
+To facilitate this process, the `@squide` [Runtime](/references/runtime/runtime-class.md) class accepts a [sessionAccessor](/references/fakes/SessionManager.md#integrate-with-a-runtime-instance) function.
+Once the shell registration flow is completed, the function will be made accessible to every module of the application.

-When combined with a [React Router's](https://reactrouter.com/en/main) authentication boundary and a login page, the shared `sessionAccessor` function is a great asset to handle authentication concerns.
+When combined with a [React Router's](https://reactrouter.com/en/main) authentication boundary and a login page, the shared `sessionAccessor` function is a great asset to manage authentication concerns.

-First, define a `sessionAccessor` function:
+First, let's define a `sessionAccessor` function:

 ```ts host/src/session.ts
 import type { SessionAccessorFunction } from "@squide/react-router";